KEDAR-NITT/Acoustic-Based-Fault-Detection-in-Slurry-Mixer-Motors/README.md

 ## Overview

-This project demonstrates a pipeline for predictive maintenance of a 3-phase induction motor using digital signal processing (DSP) and deep learning.
+This project demonstrates a pipeline for predictive maintenance of a slurry mixer motor using digital signal processing (DSP) and deep learning.
 The key steps are:

 1. **Feature Extraction**: Convert raw `.wav` recordings into Mel spectrograms.
 2. **Dataset Preparation**: Load processed features into a PyTorch Dataset.